 Be alert at all times, especially during repetitive operations.
 Don't be tempted into carelessness due to a false sense of security.
 Blades are extremely unforgiving.

-When cutting metals, sparks or hot fragments could cause fires or burns.
-Never touch a work piece until it cools.
-Let the blade or wheel cool properly before changing.
+Be aware that workpieces and other work fragments are hot and could cause fires or burns.
+Never touch a workpiece until it cools.
+Let the blade cool properly before changing.